Manganese

-Manganese is a chemical element; it has symbol Mn and atomic number 25.
+Manganese is a chemical element; it has the symbol Mn and atomic number 25.
 It is a hard, brittle, silvery metal, often found in minerals in combination with iron.
-First isolated in the 1770s, manganese is a transition metal with many industrial alloy uses, particularly in stainless steels.
-It improves strength, workability, and resistance to wear.
-Manganese oxide is used as an oxidising agent, as a rubber additive, and in glass making, fertilizers, and ceramics.
+First isolated in the 1770s, manganese is a transition metal with many industrial alloy uses, particularly in stainless steels in which it improves strength, workability, and resistance to wear.
+Various manganese oxides are used as oxidising agents, as rubber additives, and in glass making, fertilizers, and ceramics.
 Manganese sulfate can be used as a fungicide.

 Manganese is also an essential human dietary element, important in macronutrient metabolism, bone formation, and free radical defense systems.
 It is a critical component in dozens of proteins and enzymes.
 It is found mostly in the bones, but also the liver, kidneys, and brain.
-In the human brain, the manganese is bound to manganese metalloproteins, most notably glutamine synthetase in astrocytes.
+In the human brain, manganese is bound to manganese metalloproteins, most notably glutamine synthetase in astrocytes.

-Manganese is commonly found in laboratories in the form of the deep violet salt potassium permanganate where it is used as an oxidizer.
+Manganese in the form of the deep violet salt potassium permanganate is commonly used in laboratories as an oxidizer.
 Potassium permanganate is also used as a biocide in water treatment.

 It occurs at the active sites in some enzymes.
 Of particular interest is the use of a Mn–O cluster, the oxygen-evolving complex, in the production of oxygen by plants.